mauvaisetroupe/ckad-prepare-exam/04-application-environment-configuration-and-security/02-understand-authentication-authorization-admission-control.md

 Can also bind to a service account
 <pre>
-$ <b>kubectl create rolebinding developer-role-binding --role=developer-role --serviceaccount=default:my-service-account</b>
+$ kubectl create rolebinding developer-role-binding --role=developer-role <b>--serviceaccount=default:my-service-account</b>
 </pre>